PSSA Testing Information

 The PT STEAM Academy will inspire a passion using hands-on lessons designed to excite and engage the mind.
 Our summer camps provide the opportunity for children to explore the wonders of STEAM in a friendly, curious, and exciting atmosphere.
 From managing fun experiments to participating in mind-blowing activities, students will come away inspired.
 STEAM camps are available to PT and Non-PT Students.
 There is limited seating ability is on a first come first serve basis.
 Once sections are filled students will be placed on a waiting list.
 All camps run Monday through Friday, 8:30am-12:00am.

 2Hr School Delays - Modified Kindergarten

-Third Quarter Progress Notices will be sent home with the students the week of February 12.
+Fourth Quarter Progress Notices will be sent home with the students the week of April 23.
 Not all students receive progress reports.
 Progress notices are typically sent home to make parents / guardians aware of where the student currently stands academically at the mid point of the quarter.
 Parents can always check their students' powerschool account to see the current status of their student.

 If you need to have your students' password please contact the school office at your earliest convenience.

 Please be sure to check the Take-Home-Tuesday file on the website.
 If at any time you find that you cannot open a page please contact the school office.

 If you are looking to include a flyer in the Take-Home-Tuesday folder, please submit all of your requests with the flyer attached as a PDF File by the Friday prior to the Tuesday for which you want your flyer posted.
 Should you have any questions do not hesitate to contact the school.

 If at any time you need to have paper copies sent home, please contact the school office.

 Parent Volunteers / Clearances